acentswap/docs2-wiki/products/ifo-initial-farm-offering/ifo-guide.md

 To participate in the new Private Sale, participants will need to meet at least one of the requirements presented on the IFO sale card UI.

-Each participant will be able to commit any amount of CAKE up to the maximum commit limit for the Private Sale, which will be published along with the IFO voting proposal.
+Each participant will be able to commit any amount of ADE up to the maximum commit limit for the Private Sale, which will be published along with the IFO voting proposal.
 There's no fee in the Private Sale.

 The final amount of IFO tokens one will get will be determined using the “Overflow” sale method.